SYNOPSIS

 -trustout -

-this causes x509 to output a trusted certificate.
+Mark any certificate PEM output as trusted certificate rather than ordinary.
 An ordinary or trusted certificate can be input but by default an ordinary certificate is output and any trust settings are discarded.
 With the

 -trustout option a trusted certificate is output.
 A trusted certificate is automatically output if any trust settings are modified. -setalias arg-